johnfedoruk/bangular/aio/content/guide/testing.md

 Isolated component tests offer a lot of test coverage with less code and almost no setup.
-This is even more of an advantage with complex components, which may require meticulous preparation with the Angular testing utilities.
+This is even more of an advantage with complex components, which may require meticulous preparation with the Bangular testing utilities.

 On the other hand, isolated unit tests can't confirm that the `ButtonComp` is properly bound to its template or even data bound at all.
-Use Angular tests for that.
+Use Bangular tests for that.

 <hr/>